HashimThePassionate/Linux-Mastery-For-Everyone/09_configuring_file_ownership_and_permissions/readme.md

 Here:
 - `-z`: Added `gzip` compression.
-- 📉 A new file `files-archive-gzipped.tar.gz` was created, with a size of only 189 bytes, while the previous `files-archive.tar` was 10240 bytes.
+- A new file `files-archive-gzipped.tar.gz` was created, with a size of only 189 bytes, while the previous `files-archive.tar` was 10240 bytes.
 This shows how much space compression can save.
-- 💡 It's important to use an extension like `.tar.gz` so the file type is clear.
+- It’s important to use an extension like `.tar.gz` so the file type is clear.

-### 📂 **Uncompressing an Archive**
+#### **Uncompressing an Archive**
 Now, if we want to open the archive (uncompress it), we use the `-x` option (mentioned at the beginning of this subsection).
-Let's uncompress the `files-archive.tar` file we created earlier and use the `-C` option to specify a target directory where the uncompressed files will go.
+Let’s uncompress the `files-archive.tar` file we created earlier and use the `-C` option to specify a target directory where the uncompressed files will go.
 This target directory needs to be created beforehand.
-Let's do this with the following commands:
+Let’s do this with the following commands:

 ```bash
 root@7e56c80bcd77:/home/packt# mkdir uncompressed-directory